Hate Wordle? Here are 21 other word and language games!

-The website for the Merriam Webster English dictionary hosts a number of word and language related quizzes and games!
+The website for the Merriam-Webster English dictionary hosts a number of word and language-related quizzes and games!
 Their most recent quiz is all about the full meanings of different acronyms.
 There’s also a fun one on the Latin American origins of some English words.
-In addition to quizzes you can test the strength of your vocabulary and do a number of spelling and vocabulary speed tests to keep your brain sharp.
+In addition to quizzes, you can test the strength of your vocabulary and do a number of spelling and vocabulary speed tests to keep your brain sharp.
 The website also has a number of word games including crosswords, Up and Down Words, and Jumble.

 Lexigo gives players a grid of hexagons with letters on them.
 Starting from the highlighted one, the goal is to twist your way through the letters to spell the word the clue points towards.
 Each round starts with the last letter of the previous solution and each day a whole game consists of 5 rounds.
 Luckily you can do the puzzles from previous days if you just can’t get enough!
-If you need a helping hand, the hint button will help you find a correct letter or get rid of an incorrect one.
+If you need a helping hand, the hint button will help you find the correct letter or get rid of an incorrect one.
 This simple game is a great way to keep your mind sharp.

 6) Word Wipe

 “A word search game with a twist!”
 In Word Wipe you try to find words as quickly as possible before time runs out.
 Instead of the typical horizontal, vertical, and diagonal plays, in Word Wipe any connected letter in any direction is in play.
 Twist and turn around the board to knock out as many letters as you can, as fast as you can!
 How much of the board can you clear?